sincerydev123/shadow-remove-photo/README.md

 ## Known problems ##
 * Inversion quality can vary depending on you dataset.
 If you are using your own images you will notice that there is quite a big distortion.
 You can try to train your own generator or encoder model to better suit your own dataset.

-## Acknowledgements ##
-This work was part of my Master thesis at TU Dortmund University.
-I would like to thank my mentor aswell as all of the people that were involved.